oskenneth/mmmLaravel-devtools-theme/README.md

-# mnml Theme
+# mmmLaravel Theme
 A not so minimal theme for the Chrome Developer Tools.
 Modifies Elements and Console view, other views are on the way.

-Tested on Mac.
+Tested on Mac and Arch Linux

 ## Installation
 Just locate the `User Stylesheets` directory and override the `Custom.css`: